SebastianRzk/Looksyk/Readme.md

 	* References
 	* Render video, audio, images, text files and code files (with highlighting)
 * Search across all pages and journals
+* Delete and rename pages (and update references across all pages and journals)
 * Favourites

 ** Planned Features / Ideas **